wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ## New Wasm Proposals

-Since March 2024, a lot of [Wasm proposals](https://github.com/WebAssembly/proposals) have been implemented in Wasmi.
+Since May 2024, a lot of [Wasm proposals](https://github.com/WebAssembly/proposals) have been implemented in Wasmi.

 - ✅ The [Wasm `multi-memory` proposal](https://github.com/WebAssembly/multi-memory)
   allows users to define multiple linear memories within a single Wasm module.